 In this way, Eurofound seeks to support the objectives of the Europe 2020 growth and jobs strategy, implemented in the context of the European Semester process.
 The Agency strives both to document and understand change across the Member States and to develop ideas that will facilitate a better quality of life and work for EU citizens.
 This vision underpins its work at national level and drives its programme of activities to remain connected with local actors and in tune with national priorities.

 Connecting with stakeholders and target groups at national level is an integral part of Eurofound’s work.
 With its range of quality publications and its survey tools, Eurofound is a ‘one-stop shop’ for comparative socioeconomic research, findings and analysis across Europe.
 Fundamental to this approach is the Network of Eurofound Correspondents which provides regular updates on industrial relations, working conditions and restructuring activities in all EU Member States and Norway.

 Eurofound also offers additional resources by country: report summaries in all official languages, comparative analysis between countries and sectors, information on the work of the social partners at national level, country fact sheets, case studies and databases.
-Furthermore, it has regular events at national level and a visitor’s programme.
+Furthermore, it has regular events at the national level and a visitor’s programme.

 Industrial Relations profiles 2015